10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 The Little Beehive

-The Little Beehive trail is a 9.3 km out-and-back trail that is locate in Lake Louise in Alberta.
+The Little Beehive trail is a 9.3 km out-and-back trail that is located in Lake Louise, Alberta.
 It is a challenging hike that is recommended for experienced hikers.
-The hiker takes approximately 3 hours and 54 minutes to complete.
-Apart from hiking, visitors can go snowshoeing or birding in this trail.
+The hike takes approximately 3 hours and 54 minutes to complete.
+Apart from hiking, visitors can go snowshoeing or birding on this trail.
 The best time to visit the Little Beehive trail is from June to October.
+This is also another popular trail among hikers in Canada.

 The trail runs from Lake Louise to the summit of Little Beehive.
 The endpoint provides stunning views of Lake Louise and Banff National Park.